Showing posts with label #Libertytheater. Show all posts

 https://news.google.com/newspapers?nid=ie8Y0QrpMWAC&dat=19120109&printsec=frontpage&hl=en

-Bijou before the awing was added
+Bijou before the awning was added

-The Bijou Silent Theater opened at the turn of the 20th century in Tuscumbia
+The Bijou Silent Theater opened at the turn of the 20th Century in Tuscumbia

 opened Sept 30, 1919, and closed on April 13, 1920